-- Read Romans 8:1-27 - From this passage note down some of the changes the Spirit makes in us.

-- Of these changes, are any of them things we could achieve ourselves if we worked harder, without the Spirit? - If the Spirit does all this good work, what are we meant to do... nothing?
+- Read Romans 8:1-27 - From this passage note down some of the changes the Spirit makes in us. - Of these changes, are any of them things we could achieve by ourselves, if we worked harder without the help of the Holy Spirit? - If the Spirit does all this good work, what are we meant to do... nothing?
 What is our part in working with the Spirit?
 Read the following verses and note down what we need to do.